- Deadline for submission is 30th June 2018.

 - Non-photographic work of any kind.
 Video, animation, artworks.

-- Images that have been significantly manipulated or altered in post-production (see below).
+- Images that have been significantly manipulated or altered in post-production (see above).

 - Images previously published in mainstream media.
 (Images published on entrants’ personal digital platforms/channels are eligible.)

 - Colour, black and white, and panoramic images.